tiagomelojuca/otclient-wiki/Roadmap.md

 By now stabilize what it has, make the code cleaner and rework on anything that it should before going public.

 * Feature freeze
-* Stabilize everything
+* Stabilize and fix all bugs
 * Port to Mac OS X
 * Make codes cleaner where it should (mainly scripts)
-* Make first public appearance
+* After finished, make first public appearance

 ## Version 0.6
 Complete every remaining features that tibia 8.62 must have.